microsoft/planetary-computer-tasks/datasets/met-office/collection/met-office-uk-deterministic-height/description.md

 ## How to cite

-UKV 2km deterministic forecast was accessed on DATE from _insert Planetary Computer link_.
+UKV 2km deterministic forecast was accessed on DATE from the Microsoft Planetary Computer (https://zenodo.org/records/7261897).

 ## License